-Investor's Naked Selfie Ignites #MeToo Moment: Female Founder Fights Back
+Investor's Naked Selfies Ignite #MeToo Moment: Female Founder Fights Back

-Investor's Naked Selfie Ignites #MeToo Moment: Female Founder Fights Back
+Investor's Naked Selfies Ignite #MeToo Moment: Female Founder Fights Back

 The experience of raising money last year bewildered Elizabeth Giorgi at first.
 Almost always, she pitched her startup company, Soona, to an all-male audience of investors.